MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 #### Task 1: Verify autoscaling of Windows Virtual Desktop session hosts

-1. To verify the autoscaling of the Windows Virtual Desktop session hosts, within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, review the status of the three Azure VMs in the **az140-21-RG** resource group.
+1. To verify the autoscaling of the Windows Virtual Desktop session hosts, within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Virtual machines** and, on the **Virtual machines** blade, review the status of the three Azure VMs in the **az140-21-RG** resource group.
 1. Verify that two of the three Azure VMs are either in the process of being deallocated or are already **Stopped (deallocated)**.

    >**Note**: As soon as you verify that autoscaling is working, you should disable the Azure Logic app to minimize the corresponding charges.

-1. To disable the Azure Logic app, within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Logic Apps** and, on the **Logic apps** blade, select the entry representing the newly provisioned Azure Logic app named **az140-21-hp1_Autoscale_Scheduler**.
+1. To disable the Azure Logic app, within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Logic Apps** and, on the **Logic apps** blade, select the entry representing the newly provisioned Azure Logic app named **az140-21-hp1_Autoscale_Scheduler**.
 1. On the **az140-21-hp1_Autoscale_Scheduler** blade, in the toolbar, click **Disable**.
 1. On the **az140-21-hp1_Autoscale_Scheduler** blade, in the **Essentials** section, review the information including the number of successful runs in the last 24 hours and the **Summary** section providing the frequency of recurrence.
-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Automation accounts** and, on the **Automation accounts** blade, select the entry representing the newly provisioned Azure Automation account (with the name starting with the **az140-automation-51** prefix).
+1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Automation accounts** and, on the **Automation accounts** blade, select the entry representing the newly provisioned Azure Automation account (with the name starting with the **az140-automation-51** prefix).
-1. On the Automation Account blade, in the vertical menu on the left side, in the **Process Automation** section, select **Jobs** and review the list of jobs corresponding to individual invocations of the **WVDAutoScaleRunbookARMBased** runbook.
+1. On the **Automation Account** blade, in the vertical menu on the left side, in the **Process Automation** section, select **Jobs** and review the list of jobs corresponding to individual invocations of the **WVDAutoScaleRunbookARMBased** runbook.
 1. Select the most recent job and, on its blade, click **All Logs** tab header.
 This will display detailed listing of job execution steps.

 #### Task 2: Use Azure Log Analytics to track Windows Virtual Desktop events

 >**Note**: To analyze autoscaling and any other Windows Virtual Desktop events, you can use Log Analytics.

-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Internet Explorer window displaying the Azure portal, search for and select **Log Analytics workspaces** and, on the **Log Analytics workspaces** blade, select the entry representing the Azure Log Analytics workspace used in this lab (which name starts with the **az140-workspace-51** prefix.
+1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Log Analytics workspaces** and, on the **Log Analytics workspaces** blade, select the entry representing the Azure Log Analytics workspace used in this lab (which name starts with the **az140-workspace-51** prefix.
 1. On the Log Analytics workspace blade, in the vertical menu on the left side, in the **General** section, click **Logs** and, on the **Welcome to Log Analytics** pane, click **Get Started**.
 1. On the **Queries** pane, in the **All Queries** vertical menu on the left side, select **Windows Virtual Desktop** and review the predefined queries.
 1. Close the **Queries** pane.
 This will automatically display the **New Query 1** tab.